-US report: nearly 400 crashes of automated tech vehicles - KESQ
+US report: Nearly 400 crashes of automated tech vehicles - KESQ

 Manufacturers were not required to report how many vehicles they have on the road that have the systems, nor did they have to report how far those vehicles traveled, or when the systems are in use, NHTSA said.
 At present, those numbers aren’t quantifiable, an agency official said.

-However, NHTSA may seek such information later.
-In the meantime, the new data has enabled it to find out about crashes much faster than before.
-At present, it’s using the crash data to look for trends and discuss them with the companies, the agency said.

-Already NHTSA has used the data to seek a recall, open investigations and provide information for existing inquiries, officials said.
-Also, they said it’s difficult to find out how many drivers actually use the technology.
+However, NHTSA has used the data to seek a recall, open investigations and provide information for existing inquiries, officials said.

 “This will help our investigators quickly identify potential defect trends that can emerge,” Cliff said.
 “These data will also help us identify crashes that we want to investigate and provide more information about how people in other vehicles interact with the vehicles.”